Freddie Mercury - Collaborations

 Of the lady with the sighs

-When she dances
+Then she dances

 She's a vamp burning camp

-For the people to stand for
+For the people to stamp

-Age cannot hamper
+For age cannot hamper

 Drenched in champers

-The shaded background in Vienna where she suffered, oh she, ooh
+The shaded background in Vienna

 Hold smouldering memories too